 DALLAS — Back at Routes World 2024, we met with Stephanie Wear, Vice President aviation at London Gatwick Airport (LGW).
 Stephanie joined Gatwick Airport in 2021, and can be credited with the airport’s successful post-pandemic recovery.

-London Gatwick has set some ambitious goals for its future, and is targeting growth to 70 million passengers annually by 2029.
-The airport is almost back to pre-pandemic traffic levels, and will close the year with more than 44 million passengers.
+London Gatwick has set some ambitious goals for its future, and is targeting growth to 75 million passengers a year by the late 2030s (compared to 62m without the Northern Runway).
+The airport is almost back to pre-pandemic traffic levels.
 The impact of the COVID-19 on global aviation has allowed LGW to rethink its traffic and services portfolio.
 Regarding the LGW’s network, Stephanie told Airways:

 "The airport is significantly different now compared to the pre-pandemic period, both in terms of the types of carriers we host, their market share, and the destinations we’re flying to.
 Our long-haul services, in particular, have taken a bit more time to recover, which is one of the biggest differences in our numbers compared to pre-2019.
 We saw the pandemic as an opportunity to reshape our long-haul portfolio, allowing us to diversify and strengthen our offerings.
 It’s been a gradual rebuild, but we’re coming back better.
 We now have more carriers flying long-haul and to new destinations.
 For instance, we’re flying to India for the first time and have expanded to five destinations there alone"